-The Co-Operative Bank's BCA could be upgraded if the bank makes further progress in (1) restructuring its business, (2) reducing the size of its non-core portfolio and (3) implementing cost-saving initiatives.
+The Co-operative Bank's BCA could be upgraded if the bank demonstrates further progress in (1) complying with the regulator's requirements in relation to credit risk modelling and certain IT standards, (2) further reducing the size of its non-core portfolio and (3) implementing cost-saving initiatives; while (4) maintaining satisfactory capital ratios.
 A positive change in the BCA would likely lead to an upgrade in all ratings.